How to Open a Marijuana Dispensary

 Understanding your team and supply chain is also key.
 Building your network of growers, suppliers, testers, and more can help you shore up the relationships you’ll need to help your business thrive.

-2. Choose a Business Structure
+2. Choose a business structure

-Given marijuana’s illegal federal status and varying legality around the country, selecting the right entity for your dispensary is not always straightforward.
+Given marijuana’s illegal federal status and varying legality around the country, selecting the right entity for your dispensary isn’t always straightforward.
+For example, while sole proprietorships and general partnerships are two common forms of business structures, odds are they aren’t the optimal choices for a dispensary because they don’t provide any personal asset protection.

 A common choice for a cannabis company is to form a corporation.
 While more complex and costly than an LLC, incorporating your dispensary can be more advantageous for taxes and liability.
 Plus, running your dispensary as a corporation may help you attract outside private investment.

 Startup costs usually run into six figures for cannabis retailers.
-Depending on your initial scale, growth plan, and state, typical costs run about $150,000 on the low end, and can easily top $1 million just to get your dispensary’s doors open.
+Depending on your initial scale, growth plan, and state, typical costs run about $150,000 on the low end and can easily top $1 million just to get your dispensary’s doors open.

-• 20%, inventory
+• 15-20% for inventory

-• 13%, application processes, licensure, and permitting
+• 10-15% for application processes, licensure, and permitting

-• 13%, professional services (e.g., attorneys, CPAs, etc.)
+• 10-15% for professional services (e.g., attorneys, CPAs, etc.)

-• 12%, security and monitoring
+• 10% for security and monitoring

-• 11%, payroll and personnel
+• 10% for payroll and personnel

-• 11%, equipment
+• 10% for equipment

-• 6%, insurance
+• 5-10% for insurance

 How will you fund your startup costs?